-- Tell participants, "Now let us discuss hydrocephalus."
-(Print a large photo of a child with hydrocephalus or use the presentation visuals in Appendix A-13.) - Ask, "How would you describe hydrocephalus?" - Get a few participants to answer. - After they provide answers, share this description:
+- Tell participants, "Now we are going to discuss a disability called 'hydrocephalus."
+(Print a large photo of a child with hydrocephalus or use the presentation visuals in Appendix A-13.) - Ask, "How does the community act towards people who look like this?" - Ask, "How would you describe hydrocephalus?" - Get a few participants to answer. - After they provide answers, share this description:

-"Hydrocephalus is the buildup of extra fluid on the brain,typically in an infant, resulting in a larger-than-average head size."
+"Hydrocephalus is the buildup of extra fluid on the brain, typically in an infant, resulting in a larger-than-average head size."